 Activities: Some of the meets are general meets, where the member may bring any book they want, and other meets revolve around a specific theme, such as poetry, comics, non-fiction, queer literature or books of a certain genre or written by authors of a certain nationality.

 They also screen movies adapted from books, like The Little Prince and The Perks of Being a Wallflower, followed with a discussion on both the novel and the movie.
 Other times, they invite an author to speak about their book and then discuss a general theme connected with that book.
 Recent invitees include Bee Rowlatt and Rosalyn D’Mello, and for their meet on July 2, they had invited Tarini Bedi for an anthropology-themed meet.

 Become a member! : Find a BYOB near you, it has chapters in many cities across India including Delhi, Bombay, Bangalore, Chennai, Surat and Hyderabad.
 You can join simply by attending a meet.
 To register for an upcoming meet, just follow the instructions given on the event page on Facebook.

 TALKING BOOKS IN DELHI

-USP: The club passionately discusses books, critiques literature and members defend their favourites.
+USP: This Delhi Book Club passionately discusses books, critiques literature and members defend their favourites.
 The idea behind the book club is to give bookworms a platform to interact, indulge in their passion for books and learn from like-minded folks.

 Activities: The group has been holding meetups regularly with the theme ‘Read Lines From Your Favourite Books’ and the response has been overwhelming.
 The book club welcomes discussions on all genres.
 Both theme-centric and general meetups are held.

 The group is being run by a doctor who is a published author and a dentist by profession.

 Become a member! : People can become members via Talking Books Facebook page.

 Read More: Talking Books is in Delhi and now also has branches in Jhansi UP, Gwalior MP and Chhatarpur MP